ALBERTA

 A Hudson's Bay Co. post.
 Also known as Piegan Post (1).
 Abandoned before the winter of 1834-35 and subsequently burned.
 Located on the east bluff of Old Fort Creek near its confluence with the Bow River, about ten miles downstream of the Kananaskis River.
 Stone chimneys were reconstructed on the site in the 1980's after archaeological excavations.
 Site now Stoney Indian Park (closed ?) on the Stoney Indian Reserve.
 Permission to access should be obtained from the Stoney (Nakoda) Band Council Office in Morley.

-(NOTE: The HBC Archives locator map depicts this post below Bow Pass near Bow Lake, at the head of the Bow River, well north of Lake Louise.)
+(NOTE: The HBC Archives post locator map depicts this post below Bow Pass near Bow Lake, at the head of the Bow River, well north of Lake Louise.)

 (thanks to Peter Allen for providing additional info)